Vegetables · LegumesVigna mungo

 Health Benefits

-• High in folate (B9) at 625 mcg per 100g (156% DV), critical for DNA synthesis, red blood cell formation, and fetal development during pregnancy
+• Exceptionally high in folate (625 mcg per 100g, 156% DV), making it one of the best natural sources of this critical B vitamin needed for DNA synthesis, red blood cell production, and healthy fetal development during pregnancy.

 When should I plant Urad Dal?